MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-invoice-prepayments.md

 |Set up prepayment posting groups and number series, and set up default prepayment percentages for customers, vendors, and items.|[Set Up Prepayments](finance-set-up-prepayments.md)|
 |Create an order, adjust the prepayment amounts, and issue an invoice for prepayment amounts.|[Create Prepayment Invoices](finance-how-to-create-prepayment-invoices.md)|
 |Issue an additional prepayment invoice, either for additional items or for an additional deposit on the original order, or issue a prepayment credit memo.|[Correct Prepayments](finance-how-to-correct-prepayments.md)|

+## <a name="see-related-training-at-microsoft-learnlearnmodulesprepayment-invoices-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/prepayment-invoices-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Walkthrough: Setting Up and Invoicing Sales Prepayments](walkthrough-setting-up-and-invoicing-sales-prepayments.md)